OpenSourcePharmaFoundation/ospf-ayurveda-kg/README.md

 3. Open the 'Configuration' folder (in the same menu as the 'Import' folder) and copy-paste the 'apoc.conf' file from scripts/cypher_scripts in this repository into the DBMS Configuration folder.
 4. Start the DBMS and open the instance.
 Run the numbered scripts in the cypher_scripts folder in ascending order.
 The whole script can be copy-pasted into Neo4j desktop and run at once.
 <!-- end of the list -->
 Once the graph has been created, you may run analytical queries on top of the graph.
 Examples of queries I have already run that generate interesting ranked lists and visuals are included in 'analysis_queries.txt'

+If you would like to learn more about the hypotheses our team has generated from this data, our next steps, or our process, please reach out to Smiti Mittal at smitimittal@gmail.com or smiti@berkeley.edu, or Dr. Nibedita Rath at nibedita.rath@ospfound.org.